nfasano/colosseum_ticket_tracker/README.md

-### About this repository
+### About this project: Goals, techniques, and key findings
-Wrote an algorithm to track the ticket availability for entry into the Colosseum from the official website ([Coopculture](https://ecm.coopculture.it/index.php?lang=en)), where tickets are notoriously difficult to secure.
+The goal of this project was to devise a strategy that optimizes your chances of securing Colosseum tickets from the official website ([Coopculture](https://ecm.coopculture.it/index.php?lang=en)), avoiding the exorbitant fees incurred by using third-party resellers who use bots to purchase all tickets within seconds of being released.
+To this effect, I wrote a computer program (using Python and Selenium) to track the ticket availability for entry into the Colosseum from the official website.
 Ticket availability was queried for 14 consecutive days in intervals between 3 seconds and one minute, depending on the time of day.
+The main findings of this work show that tickets are released on a rolling basis exactly 30 days, 7 days, and 1 day before the timed ticket entry.
+We find that the initial release of tickets sells out the fastest and tickets released 7 days and 1 day before the entry time are available for longer.

-Based on the collected data, a detailed plan is proposed to ensure that you get the best available tickets.
-Other features of the code allow for the user to be sent instantaneous email alerts with embedded links when tickets become available.
+Based on these findings, a detailed plan is proposed to ensure that you get your tickets, including a strategy for optimizing how you navigate the website when searching for tickets since every second counts.
+In the final section of this ReadMe.md file, we discuss the code in detail and its main features, including my approach to collecting, storing, organizing, manipulating, and visualizing the data as well as the feature of the code that allows the user to be sent instantaneous email alerts with embedded links when tickets become available.

 ### Jump to section:
 1) [Introduction](#introduction)